 How to Conduct a SWOT Analysis

-Once a time is set, gather all current research about your school, like academic statistics, enrollment data, completed surveys, and student retention rates.
-The more data presented, the more accurate the picture of your school will be.
+Once you set a time, gather all current research about your school, including academic statistics, enrollment data, completed surveys, and student retention rates.
+The more data you present, the more accurate the picture of your school will be.

 Next, choose a template to organize your SWOT analysis discussion.
-These templates will be used in all future decisions and references.
-Include the following five activities.
+This template will be used in all future decisions and references.
+Include the following elements.

-First, name the internal aspects or characteristics that differentiate your school from others.
-Listing your school’s strengths allows you to make better decisions, resulting in the most benefit.
+First, list the internal aspects or characteristics that differentiate your school from others.
+These are internal factors that give your school a competitive advantage.
+Delineating your school’s strengths allows you to make better decisions, resulting in the most benefit.

 Consider what draws parents and students to your school.
-These might be tangible assets, graduation percentages, and successful marketing campaigns.
+These might include college acceptance rates, modern facilities, dedicated teachers, and cocurricular activities.
 Keep these areas of strength in mind as ones to maintain and enhance.

 - Does your school have sufficient faculty members across all disciplines?